akbarirazia/akbarirazia/README.md

 - 📫 How to reach me **akbariharis14@gmail.com**

-- ⚡ Fun fact **I must be the funniest INFJ/INTJ.
-Do not approach if ye can't keep up!**
+- ⚡ Fun fact **Telephono-phobic, NEVER call me unless you want me to go to jail for murder**

 <h3 align="left">Connect with me:</h3>
 <p align="left">